MolSSI-Education/mm-tools/_episodes/05-putting-it-together.md

 > the same as the syntax that was used for adding the Monte Carlo Barostat.
 >
 > #### 5.
 Turn all the previous code into one function
-> In your Python script, incorporate the above code into a function ​called AddSpringForce(a1, a2, k)​ so that you may add a spring force between any two atoms with any provided spring constant k.
+> In your Python script, incorporate the above code into a function ​called AddSpringForce(a1, a2, k, r0)​ so that you may add a spring force between any two atoms with any provided spring constant k and equilibrium distance r0.
 Write a docstring to document your function.
 Add a line to your script that calls the function.
 > (Note​: As you become more experienced, you can always define the function first and then start add code to it, rather than writing the code first and then putting it into a function.)
 >
 > #### 6.
 Make sure your new script runs